jhochwald/MyPowerShellStuff/README.md

 Other functions make Windows (or better the PowerShell) more to act like *nix!
 This is based on the fact that I'm a Mac guy and love to use all the nice BSD based commands.

+I Dump the Full functions all the time (Due to the updated signature)

 # Feedback
 Feedback is more then welcome!
 [https://github.com/jhochwald/MyPowerShellStuff/issues](https://github.com/jhochwald/MyPowerShellStuff/issues)